What is Adjustment?

 Talhaa: If you've decided you want to go through adjustment you have to go on the UCAS website online and register there.
 And then you need to call the universities that you think you might like to go to.
 UCAS doesn't show courses are available for adjustment so you have to go directly through the university websites.
 You need to contact the university and see if there's still enough spaces for the courses you want to apply for.
 It's a real great opportunity to push yourself to go to somewhere that might be a better course for you.

-UCAS Adjustment 2021 opens on 10 August and closes on 18 August.
+UCAS Adjustment 2022 dates haven't been confirmed yet.
+In 2021, opened on 10 August and closed on 18 August.

 You only get 5 days from when your firm-choice university confirms your unconditional place to use Adjustment.
 Bear in mind the most popular courses fill up quickly, so start contacting unis as soon as you can once Adjustment opens.